Koha-Community/kohadocs/en/source/06_cataloging.rst

 existing record click 'Edit as New (Duplicate)' from the Edit menu on the Bibliographic Record

-Edit as New (Duplicate) Bibliographic Record
 |image664|

 This will open a new MARC record with the fields filled in with the values from the original Bibliographic Record.

-New Duplicate Record
 |image665|

 .. _attaching-files-to-records-label: